actualbudget/docs/docs/Budgeting/jointaccounts.md

----
-title: 'Strategies for handling joint accounts'
+# Strategies for handling joint accounts
----

 Situation: I am using Actual to keep track of my budget and finances, but I share a joint account with my partner.